 - Offers quality HD footage day and night

-- Has a range of great features with it
+- It has a range of superb features with it

 - Simple and easy to use